 - When the student has requested the Chair to refer the matter to the Vice President for Academic Affairs, he/she must file in writing the grievance statement with the Vice President for Academic Affairs.
-If the matter is referred to the Graduate Council by the Vice President, copies of this statement will be distributed to council members, the faculty member involved in the grievance, and to the Chair. - Within one week of the distribution of the grievance statement, the faculty member involved must submit a written response to the Graduate Council.
-Copies will be given to Graduate Council, the student involved in the grievance, and the Chair. - Within two weeks of the reply by the faculty member involved, the Graduate Council will schedule a meeting to consider the grievance.
+If the matter is referred to the Academic Policies Council by the Vice President for Academic Affairs, copies of this statement will be distributed to council members, the faculty member involved in the grievance, and to the Chair. - Within one week of the distribution of the grievance statement, the faculty member involved must submit a written response to the Academic Policies Council.
+Copies will be given to the Academic Policies Council, the student involved in the grievance, and the Chair. - Within two weeks of the reply by the faculty member involved, the Academic Policies Council will schedule a meeting to consider the grievance.
 Both parties involved (student and faculty) will be expected to appear at the meeting.

-All parties in the grievance will have the opportunity to give their particular grievance presentations either in writing or in person.

-- All meetings of the Graduate Council shall be closed to ensure confidentiality and to protect the rights of privacy of both student and faculty.
+All parties in the grievance will have the opportunity to give their particular grievance presentations either in writing or in person. - All meetings of the Academic Policies Council shall be closed to ensure confidentiality and to protect the rights of privacy of both student and faculty.
 Each party in the grievance is entitled to be accompanied by any person of his/her choosing, but that person will have no right to speak or cross-examine.
 This person's role shall be advisory only. - Concerned parties may utilize witnesses for the presentation of their case.
-The Graduate Council may decide that the aggrieved student, faculty involved in the grievance, and any or all witnesses be excused from certain presentations if, in the opinion of the Graduate Council, an invasion of privacy and/or the violation of rights of specific individuals would result. - Procedures for the presentation of relevant information on the part of the student, instructor, and/or witnesses will be determined by the Graduate Council, and only the committee members may ask questions of the parties involved.
+The Academic Policies Council may decide that the aggrieved student, faculty involved in the grievance, and any or all witnesses be excused from certain presentations if, in the opinion of the Academic Policies Council, an invasion of privacy and/or the violation of rights of specific individuals would result. - · Procedures for the presentation of relevant information on the part of the

-Following final discussion of the grievance, the Graduate Council will decide on any action needed to resolve the issue presented.
+- student, instructor, and/or witnesses will be determined by the Academic Policies Council, and only the committee members may ask questions of the parties involved. - Following final discussion of the grievance, the Academic Policies Council will decide on any action needed to resolve the issue presented.
 Written recommendations of action (along with all supporting data) will be sent to the Chair.
 Copies of the final decision will go to the student and the faculty involved.
-The recommendation will be submitted not more than one week following the final Graduate Council hearing.
+The recommendation will be submitted not more than one week following the final Academic Policies Council hearing.